We get it! It's a new program and you have questions. We have answers!

 Once applicants are selected, we will schedule two calls before the sabbatical—one with our team to get a sense of how they work, share a bit more about the project and discuss what is accomplishable.
 The second call will be between our team, the creative professional and community host.
 This will provide the community host an opportunity to share more about the project, answer questions and come to a consensus with creatives on realistic goals and deliverables.
 Our team will provide an agreement following this call outlining these milestones and deliverables, as determined and agreed upon between all parties.

 Can my employer pay for me to participate?

 Absolutely!
 In an ideal world, this program is covered 100% by your employer, at no cost to you.

-Following the pilot in November, we look forward to working with more employers to offer Amble as a unique employee benefit for enterprise companies.
+Looking forward, we hope to work with more employers to offer Amble as a unique employee benefit for enterprise companies.